 To inspect this requirement, the inspector(s) should review the licensee’s training documentation to ensure the licensee has established measures to maintain drill and exercise documentation including the post-exercise critique.

 Verify the licensee has developed, implemented or is prepared, to implement a process to document scenarios and participants for all tactical response drills and FOF exercises.
 (10 CFR Part 73, App.
-B, Sec VI, C.3.(h))
+B, Sec.
+VI, C.3.(h))

 Specific Guidance

-To inspect this requirement, the inspector(s) should review the licensee’s tactical response drill and FOF exercise documentation to ensure the licensee documentation includes: the scenario participants
+To inspect this requirement, the inspector(s) should review the licensee’s tactical response drill and FOF exercise documentation to ensure the licensee documentation includes: the scenario description, participants, and controllers.

-Verify that findings, deficiencies, and failures identified in the training program to include tactical response drills and FOF exercises that adversely affect or decrease the effectiveness of the site’s protective strategy are entered into the licensee’s (10 CFR 73.55(b)(10), 10 CFR Part 73, App.
+Verify the licensee has developed, implemented, or is prepared to implement a process to ensure that findings, deficiencies, and failures identified in the training program to include tactical response drills and FOF exercises that adversely affect or decrease the effectiveness of the site’s protective strategy are entered into the licensee’s corrective action program.
+(10 CFR 73.55(b)(10), 10 CFR Part 73, App.
 B, Sec.
 VI, C.3.(i))

 Specific Guidance